Local Cadet Returns to Help Spread Robotics

 Ticonderoga CFES Scholars Hold Unity Day Rally

-Steve Boyce of the College for Every Student organization told scholars they can unify against bullies.
+Steve Boyce of the CFES organization told scholars they can unify against bullies.
 “When we all stand together, no one stands alone,” he said

 More than 800 middle school scholars pledge to go to College

-More than 800 middle school Pharr-San Juan-Alamo ISD students took the College for Every Student Pledge during the 2nd Annual kickoff event held Wednesday, Oct.
+More than 800 middle school Pharr-San Juan-Alamo ISD students took the CFES Pledge during the 2nd Annual kickoff event held Wednesday, Oct.
 19 at the PSJA ISD Auditorium.

 33 Schools Named “Schools of Distinction”